kmh1616/Cac_genome/README.md

 count_every_species_gene_number.pl - use to count every species gene number in each gene famliy clustered by OrthoMCL group.txt file.

-gene_number_and_length_count.pl - use to get gene number and length in the collinear blocks from MCScanX result .html file.
+gene_number_and_length_count.pl - use to get gene numbers and length in the collinear blocks from MCScanX result .html file.